Skip to Content

 Stay Well Hydrated

-It’s always important to be well hydrated but it’s essential to replenish lost fluids in the heat of summer.
-This is true for so many reasons, not the least of which is the fact that your body can more efficiently cool itself if it is well hydrated.
+It’s always important to drink water, but it’s essential to replenish lost fluids in the heat of summer.
+This is true for so many reasons, not the least of which is the fact that your body can more efficiently cool itself if it is well-hydrated.

 In order to cool itself, your body perspires.
-It’s a stroke of genius, really, but it doesn’t work if you’re not well hydrated.
+It’s ingenius, really, but it doesn’t work as well if you’re dehydrated.
+Your mother was right: hydrate, hydrate, hydrate!

 Shower in Cool Water Before Bed

-If you have the opportunity to shower while you’re camping, doing so in cool (but comfortable) water before bed helps to cool your body before you attempt to sleep.
+If you have the opportunity to shower while you’re camping, doing so in cool (but comfortable) water before bed helps to cool your body before you go to sleep.

-If you can’t shower before bed, even wiping the day’s “stuff” away and cooling the body with a wet cloth is extremely helpful.
+If you can’t shower before bed, even wiping the day’s “stuff” away and cooling the body with a wet cloth can be very helpful.

 Many campers who aren’t able to shower daily use a product like these disposable washcloths to wash and cool the body prior to going to bed on those hot summer nights.
 They work, and they save water if you’re boondocking or just don’t have access to a shower.